MapsPeople/docs/src/web/v4/guides/authentication/2fa.md

 This can be done by the user themselves by requesting: `DELETE /api/account/twofactor?code=CODE`

-Once the code is verified, `twoFactorEnabled` will once again be set to false.
+Once the code is verified, `twoFactorEnabled` will once again be set to `false`.
 The key will be kept, since a new key will be generated on the next request of the details route.

 ### Disabling 2FA on behalf of a user